Team Meetings for 2019-2020 School Year:

-We are always looking for students to fill the positions above on the team (no previous robotics experience necessary).
+We are always looking for students to fill the positions on the team (no previous robotics experience necessary).

 Amy Rogers - District Advanced Academics Coordinator